ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Quality profile

+!!! info ""
-> The quality profile of the Radarr item.
+    The quality profile of the Radarr item.

 - Key: Radarr.profile
 - Availability: movies